How My Teachers Changed My Life

 By the time I reached the 5th grade, I had learned many things, like not to speak unless spoken to, not to raise my hand (even if I knew the answer) or I may be called upon to speak aloud.
 I was a very shy child and became more shy with each passing year.
 In this particular year, my teacher (lets call her Mrs. Jackson) had assigned for the class to study and write our own poetry.
 We each, in turn, had to read our poems aloud (a dreadful experience for me).
 Mrs. Jackson was very pleased with the outcome of the assignment and decided that it would be a great idea if we made a book of poetry and printed them so that each student could take home a copy.
 She divided the classroom up into sections.
 One section was running the mimeo machines (I know I'm dating myself there) and compiling and stapling; one section with the best handwriting was neatly printing the poems; one section of "artists" was making illustrations to accompany the poetry.
 When I had finished neatly printing the poems given to me, I looked over at the artist's section.
 They were laughing and seemed to be having fun.
 So I quietly got up and ambled over to look over their shoulders and see what they were doing.
 That's when Mrs. Jackson found me, apparently wandering aimlessly about the room, and she raised her voice loud enough for everyone to hear her order me back to my seat.
 She told me to "leave the art to the artists!"
 I was humiliated and embarrassed.
 Red-faced and with my head down, I rushed back to my seat.
 She had to know something I didn't know.
 She must know that I was not an artist.
 She's a teacher, right?
 So I took it as a sign that I would not go into that field as a career.

-Great Teachers in your past - Influencers or discouragers
+Great Teachers - Influencers or Discouragers

 Did you have a teacher that impacted your life in a significant way?

-Middle School P.E. is a nightmare.
+Middle School P.E.

 By Middle School, I didn't know what I would be, but I did have a few classes that were favorites.
 I loved science and English.
 In the years before there was a gymnasium built at the Middle School out in my rural home, we used a mobile home that had been parked at the end of the playground, for showers after P.E.
 The mobile home had a wall installed to keep the boy's side and the girl's side separate (but we girls could always hear them over there).
 It was a little cramped but we made it work.
 One day, one of the mean girls brought a camera into the showers.
 She made quite a stir, as everyone was grabbing towels and covering up.
 She thought she was so funny.
 Then she noticed me.
-I was quietly doing my best to ignore her, when she grabbed my skimpy little towel away from me.
+I was quietly doing my best to ignore her when she grabbed my skimpy little towel away from me.
 The only thing I could think of to do as she snapped pictures was to turn my back to her.
 She pointed and yelled, "Look!
 She has a dimple in her butt!"
 Sure enough, I have a dimple in my cheek.
 So what.
 Everyone laughed and she snapped several pictures.
 She said it was priceless and the pictures would be in the yearbook.

 Now I have to ask, where were the teachers when you needed one?
 I spent the whole year in agony, expecting that my behind would be featured in the yearbook.
-Later I found out that there was no film in the camera, but still it was agony.
+Later I found out that there was no film in the camera, but still, it was agony.
 If I had been a little less self-assured, I may have been one more of the statistical girls who killed herself over teenage depression.
 Or I could have gotten a gun and shot up the place.
 But I didn't.
 I quietly waited for the yearbook to come out and quickly scanned the pages praying that my caboose would not be there.
 It wasn't.

-It was my 8th grade English teacher (lets call her Mrs. Bunting) that made the biggest impact on my life.
+It was my 8th grade English teacher (let's call her Mrs. Bunting) that made the biggest impact on my life.
 The first day of class, this little thin lady entered the room and started a thirty-minute lecture on how we were all young adults and she insisted we conduct ourselves in that manner.
-She explained her grading system, her expectations and requirements.
+She explained her grading system, her expectations, and requirements.
 Then she reached into a drawer and pulled out a book, sat down and began reading to us.
 I remember thinking, “whaaaat”.
 She just said we were young adults and she’s reading to us like we were kids.
 Did she know my mom stopped reading to me when I was 7?
 But the book she chose was interesting, and I began to love the reading times.
 I wasn’t the only one.
 Everyone seemed to hate to have her reach for the bookmark, which meant she was stopping.
 It was that reading time that instilled a love for literature that is still with me today.
 As a matter of fact, remembering Mrs. Bunting, I read to my children all the way through high school.
 It didn’t matter that they could read themselves.
 It was more about the time together and the way it made books come to life to hear them out loud.
 My children still talk about our reading times together.

 I had a bit of a vision problem that made reading a chore for me so without the year Mrs. Bunting read to us I may not have fallen in love with books.
 But that’s not the only thing she gave me.